Evan Almighty: Ark design and construction

 Construction of the ark began in January 2006 and the scenes involving the ark were shot in a Crozet, Virginia, subdivision called Old Trail.
 The ark was designed to meet the actual measurements of the biblical ark, measuring 450 ft long, 80 ft wide, and 51 ft high.
 The ark's layout was also based on pictures in several children's books that crew members had read in their childhoods.
 When the characters were filmed during the day building the ark or were on location elsewhere, crew members would further construct the ark at night.
 A concrete base was built to support the weight of the large ark; after filming was completed, the ark was taken down in a week, and the base in another week.

 In disassembling the set, everything that was salvageable from the ark was donated to Habitat for Humanity.
-"Leave no trace" was the slogan used by the director as part of the DVD's bonus features, "The Almighty Green Set".
+"Leave no trace" was the slogan used by the director as a part of one of the DVD's bonus features, "The Almighty Green Set".